 - (1) Necessary Changes.
-The Chief Judge shall make changes in the schedule during the tournament only for weather, water conditions, safety or a similar reason. - (a) All affected skiers shall be notified by posting. - (b) Although changes are to be discouraged, the Chief Judge shall not hesitate to make changes dictated by safety. - (2) Television Coverage.
+The Chief Judge shall make changes in the schedule during the tournament only for weather, water conditions, safety or a similar reason. - (a) All affected skiers shall be notified by posting on the official notice board. - (b) Although changes are to be discouraged, the Chief Judge shall not hesitate to make changes dictated by safety. - (2) Television Coverage.
 Taking account of the importance of television, the Chief Judge is also authorized to make changes designed to increase or improve the coverage.